siemens/gencmpclient/README.md

 cd build
 cmake -G "Visual Studio 17 2022" -A x64 ..
 cmake --build . --config Release
-# Produces: gencmp.dll and gencmp.lib
 ```

-When getting the compiler error: `'openssl/openssl_backport.h' file not found`
-likely `include/genericCMPClient_config.h` is outdated
-and contains `#define USE_LIBCMP` although the environment variable `USE_LIBCMP`
-is not set.
-In such situations, `make clean`  (or `make -f Makefile_v1 clean`) helps to reset it to a consistent state.

 ### Installing and uninstalling